BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_3_Using_BIP32_in_Libwally.md

 # 16.3: Using BIP32 in Libwally

-> **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
-It is not yet ready for learning.
+> :information_source: **NOTE:** This section has been recently added to the course and is an early draft that may still be awaiting review.
+Caveat reader.

 In [§16.2](16_2_Using_BIP39_in_Libwally.md), you were able to use entropy to generate a seed and its related mnemonic.
 As you may recall from [§3.5: Understanding the Descriptor](03_5_Understanding_the_Descriptor.md), a seed is the basis of a Hierchical Deterministic (HD) Wallet, where that single seed can be used to generate many addresses.
 So how do you get from the seed to actual addresses?
 That's where [BIP32](https://en.bitcoin.it/wiki/BIP_0032) comes in.

-## Creating an HD Root
+## Create an HD Root

 To create a HD address requires starting with a seed, and then walking down the hierarchy until the point that you create addresses.